 Approximately 5 miles south of Wells is the ancient town of Glastonbury whose origins are shrouded in myths and legends.
 King Arthur of the Round Table, Joseph of Arimathea and even Jesus himself are all said to have spent time here.
 The town is overlooked by the Tor - a 15th century tower which has a long history as a place of pilgrimage.
 There is also the tranquil Glastonbury Abbey to visit.
 Nowadays the town is something of a mecca for all those pursuing an alternative lifestyle owing to its reputation as a place of 'healing' and 'spirituality' of all kinds.

-It is worth remembering that the town has given its name to probably the most famous music festival in the world which occurs at the end of June most years - probably not a good time to be visiting Glastonbury - in 2009 approximately 175,000 people descended upon this area at that time!
+It is worth remembering that the town has given its name to probably the most famous music festival in the world which occurs at the end of June most years, last attended by around 200,000 people - probably not a good time to be visiting Glastonbury or the surrounding areas!

 There is the town of Street a mile away from Glastonbury which is the home of Clarks Shoes and the popular shopping outlet, Clarks Village.

-Travelling in the opposite direction from Wells you come across Shepton Mallet and the nearby Bath & West Showground which is the wests premier showground for agricultural shows and events such as the New Wine christian conferences held there every year.
+Travelling in the opposite direction from Wells you come across Shepton Mallet and the nearby Bath & West Showground which is the West's premier showground for agricultural shows and events.

 If you are in the area during the month of November you may be lucky enough to see one of the many carnivals that take place across the county culminating in a spectacular finale along the seafront at Weston Super Mare.

 There is so much to see and do in this area - it's too much to list - why not come and see for yourself?
 If you'd like to, we'd love you to come and visit the Seventh-day Adventist church in Croscombe on the A371 between Wells and Shepton Mallet.